fiveladdercon/launchpad/docs/api/sc_set_size.md

 - The size specified is not a valid number;
-- The new size causes the span of the node to overlap with siblings or extend past the size of the parent region.
+- The new size causes the span of the node to overlap with siblings or extend past the size of the parent region; or
 - The node is a region and new size causes children to no longer fit within the region.